It’s finally ‘Deadline’-official.

-October 11th marks the 28th annual National Coming Out Day–a day to celebrate pride and to recognize that being true to yourself can be genuinely challenging, even when your mom says she knew all along.
+October 11th marks National Coming Out Day–a day to celebrate pride and to recognize that being true to yourself can be genuinely challenging, even when your mom says she knew all along.

 But coming out wasn’t always as difficult as it is now.
 Three decades ago, LGBTQ people just had to fight for visibility, acceptance, and validity.
 With the merciless abundance of anonymous judgement, damning immortality and epic clapbacks, today’s queer community is burdened with the arduous struggle for attention on multiple platforms.
 Here’s what you need to know to come out on *gulp* social media.